CookedIdeas/nodejs-express-server-project-starter/README.md

 To test the server, make a GET request at http://localhost:3000/api/test (make sure to use an allowed origin).

 Happy coding ;)
+Feel free to give feedback or suggest modifications and new features !

 ## What's next ?

 Content-filter package will be replaced by a sanitizer.

+Other backend starter pack in a near future :
+A strapi (a node.js headless CMS) starter pack.
+An express.js server with mongoDB logic starter pack.